iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 From the Confusion Matrix, we can derive some key performance metrics such as precision and recall.

 Precision (PRE) measures the accuracy of the predicted positive outcomes.
-As in the fisherman analogy, precison is the fish in the net divided by the total number of objects (fish and rubbish) in the net.
+As in the fisherman analogy, precision is the fish in the net divided by the total number of objects (fish and rubbish) in the net.

 $$
 PRE = \frac{TP}{TP+FP}